Philosophy (PHIL)

 Marquette Core Curriculum: HUM Cgntn, Lang, Mmry/Intlgnc

-PHIL 3630 Pragmatism and American Philosophy (3 credits)
+PHIL 3640 Twentieth-Century Anglo-American Philosophy (3 credits)

 Level of Study: Undergraduate